 Article by Bill Colley Fox News Radio

 The video below (please follow the link at the bottom) from Monty Python is a good argument for separating biological boys from biological girls in sports.
-In contrast, a 205-pound transgender athletes doesn’t really belong with your 105-pound daughter on a track, field, or boxing ring.
+In contrast, a 205-pound transgender athlete doesn’t belong with your 105-pound daughter on a track, field, or boxing ring.
 The politically correct LGBT community will also scream we’re hurting somebody’s feelings (as if that should be against the law).
-However, they aren’t really concerned about Also, Barbara Ehardt was a big-time college basketball coach and now serves in the Idaho House of Representatives.
+However, they aren’t concerned about Also, Barbara Ehardt was a big-time college basketball coach and now serves in the Idaho House of Representatives.
 However, we told you last week about her proposed law banning biological boys from competing against girls.

 Ehardt has been working on her bill for 18 months.
 There are likely many parents who’ll lobby on her behalf.

 She joined us this week on Magic Valley this morning.

 Also, The Representative from Idaho Falls still backs Title IX provisions, but from her experience shares, girls develop at different levels and in different ways.

 Across the country, 18 states already have similar laws on the books.
 In conclusion, Idaho could make it 25 as 6 other states also consider the law this year.

 Read More: Idaho Set to Ban Biological Boys from Girls Sports | https://newsradio1310.com/idaho-set-to-ban-biological-boys-from-girls-sports/?utm_source=tsmclip&utm_medium=referralhow the girls feel.